vanshika-tripathii/vercel-backend/README.md

-this project is a merns based project name: AI CODE REVIEWER
+this project is a mern based project name: AI CODE REVIEWER